HerculesCRUE/ib-asio-docs-/01-Red_de_Ontologías_Hércules/ASIO_Red_de_Ontologias_Hercules.md

 With a structured model such as the one provided by SKOS, the inclusions of new concepts can be carried out in a more safe way and using a SKOS editor can be easily made by stakeholders.

-Finally, it is worth mentioning that a design pattern taken into account in this modularisation was [Using SKOS Concept](http://ontologydesignpatterns.org/wiki/Community:Using_SKOS_Concept).
+Finally, it is worth mentioning that a design pattern taken into account in this modularization was [Using SKOS Concept](http://ontologydesignpatterns.org/wiki/Community:Using_SKOS_Concept).